VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/how-to-monitor-k8s.md

 ---
 sort: 3
 weight: 3
-title: Kubernetes Monitoring with Managed VictoriaMetrics
+title: Kubernetes Monitoring with VictoriaMetrics Cloud
 menu:
   docs:
     parent: "managed"
     weight: 3
 aliases:
-- /managed-victoriametrics/how-to-monitor-k8s.html
+- /victoriametrics-cloud/how-to-monitor-k8s.html
 ---
-# Kubernetes Monitoring with Managed VictoriaMetrics
+# Kubernetes Monitoring with VictoriaMetrics Cloud

 Monitoring kubernetes cluster is necessary to build SLO/SLI, to analyze performance and cost-efficiency of your workloads.